Insufficient sleep can leave you feeling grumpy and agitated and will ruin your mood for the rest of the day.

-Lack of sleep also disrupts metabolism, creating imbalance in blood sugar levels in turn heightening the risk for diabetes.
-Shorter sleep cycles hinder production of hormones which function to decrease appetite, triggering an increased consumption of calories.
+Lack of sleep also disrupts metabolism, creating an imbalance in blood sugar levels, in turn, heightening the risk for diabetes.
+Shorter sleep cycles hinder the production of hormones which function to decrease appetite, triggering an increased consumption of calories.
 This increases the chance of high cholesterol and obesity which are known causes of multiple heart diseases.

 How Can You Sleep Better?

 There are many ways which can help in getting a good night’s sleep, and some of them are;

 - Exercise This tires out the body, improves the chemical balances and allows for more restful sleep.

 - Lower the intake of alcohol and caffeine-laden beverages in the evening.

 - Avoid a heavy, rich meal right before you go to sleep.

 - And establish a fixed routine right before you sleep to trigger easy sleeping in future.